rapid7/insightconnect-plugins/cylance_protect/help.md

 #### Delete Asset

-This action is used to delete assets/devices from the Console.
+This action is used to delete assets/devices from the Cylance console.

 ##### Input